 My kittens are sold with a contract only and will not be released for sale before the age of 12 weeks.
 If you wish to declaw a kitten, please do not inquire here.WE ARE FUNGUS, MITE AND FLEA FREE, FELINE LEUKEMIA/FIV NEGATIVE, PKD DNA NEGATIVE LINES (ask your breeder if they are), PROFESSIONAL HOBBY BREEDER, DON’T SETTLE FOR A BIG CAGING CATTERY, BACKYARD (PET)BREEDER OR KITTEN MILL, THERE IS A HUGE DIFFERENCE

 We have been priviledged to work with some of the finest Persian bloodlines including: Barmont, Scrimshaw, Lox-Nott, Kitty Charm, Marcus, Haendel, Nobelessa, Bayou Moon and Meow My to name a few.
 Thanks to the generosity of these catteries, Mikkat has enjoyed much success in the showhalls.
-We are so proud to have produced Grand Champions and 3 Regional Winners .
+We are so proud to have produced A National Winner, Grand Champions, and 5 Regional Winners .

 It is very rare I sell with breeding rights.
 Most Show prospects stay with me but since I can only keep a select few, I will on occasion consider a small, responsible, CFA registered breeder home that has quality cats in their program for the betterment of the Breed.
 I do not sell to “Doll face” pet breeders.
 In effort to protect our babies, all Show/Breeder kittens sold with Rights are on a co-ownership to guarantee they will not later be re-sold to another breeder.